 How is the ideal of body boundedness historically constituted (following Douglas, Bourdieu and Elias) and how is it maintained in the hospice?

 Elias describes the process of bodily taboos and regulations that took centuries to evolve and form together with the formation of western individualism.
-In this proces, the originally public acts, such as defecation, were according to him removed form public space first in upper clases of the society and graduál emanated to the middle and lower classes as well.
+In this process, the originally public acts, such as defecation, were according to him removed form public space first in upper clases of the society and graduál emanated to the middle and lower classes as well.

 How might we understand the disturbance of bodily boundaries by smell or sound as a gift, an act of bodily hospitality?

 Lawton mentions that in other cultures, bodily fluids can be passed onto another person as a form of bonding ritual.
 Guanaratnam talks about Eve possibly benefiting from the irregularity and the compromise.
 She uses Derrida’s term of absolute responsibility of a simultaneous diision and binding between unconditional and conditional hospotality (p.89).

+This feels very rushed and does not take care to explicate the concept for someone who does not know them.
+Only 4 questions necessary, but more detail and care needed here!
+Use spell check